 I won’t go into much detail about those five categories for now.
 Machinery Safety 101 has written a great series of articles about interlock architectures and the five control categories.

 You might ask what this standard has to do with safety relays.
-The reason for this is that, no matter what category you classify your control system to be in, you have to use “well-tried components and well-tried safety principles”.
+The reason for this is that, first of all when using category 1 you have to use “well-tried components and well-tried safety principles”.
 Again, Machinery Safety 101 has some very good material about this.

 A safety relay is in other words a well-tried components, and that’s why you should use to build your safety system.